stmorse/stmorse.github.io/_posts/2019-07-27-espn-fantasy-v3.md

 Then ESPN changed the API earlier this year (2019) and everyone's code broke.
 (I wrote [three](https://stmorse.github.io/journal/espn-fantasy-python.html) [blog](https://stmorse.github.io/journal/espn-fantasy-2-python.html) [posts](https://stmorse.github.io/journal/espn-fantasy-3-python.html) on the old version and most of it's now unusable.
 Sad.)

 But around the interwebs people are figuring out the new "version 3" API.
-Here's a [JS API Client](https://github.com/mkreiser/ESPN-Fantasy-Football-API)and a [Python project](https://github.com/cwendt94/ff-espn-api).
+Here's a [JS API Client](https://github.com/mkreiser/ESPN-Fantasy-Football-API) and a [Python project](https://github.com/cwendt94/ff-espn-api).

 This post is a crash course in what I know about it, enough to hopefully get your feet wet before the 2019 fantasy season crashes in.
 (I'll work in Python, but you could do everything in your environment/language of choice --- the hard part is figuring out how to access the data.
 )